Islandora/documentation/docs/technical-documentation/updating_drupal.md

 If you want to know all packages that will be updated by the update command, use the --dry-run option first.

-!!! note "Alternate syntax needed": Islandora 8 is configured to use a fork of drupal-composer/drupal-project which requires a specific composer syntax used above compared to other Drupal 8 sites.
+!!! note "Alternate syntax needed"
+    Islandora 8 is configured to use a fork of drupal-composer/drupal-project which requires a specific composer syntax used above compared to other Drupal 8 sites.
 In addition, if you are upgrading from 8.5 to 8.7, you need to replace "~8.5.x" with "^8.7.0" for drupal/core and webflo/drupal-core-require-dev in composer.json. [[Source](https://www.drupal.org/docs/8/update/update-core-via-composer#s-one-step-update-instruction)]

 3) Apply any required database updates using ``drush updatedb``, or use the web admin user interface.